trieloff/key2svg/README.md

 # key2svg

-Command line tools to convert Keynote slides to SVG
+Command line tools to convert Keynote slides to SVG.
+You can think of it as a "print-to-SVG" script, so it does not create animated SVGs, just plain static SVGs.

 ## Prerequisites